english language coach for non-native teachers of English leaning against an invisible wall

 Do you want to get rid of your self-doubt?

-Are you sometimes concerned that your pronunciation isn’t as good as it could be?
-Are you often worried that you don’t have the correct pronunciation even for some basic words?
-Do you feel like other people judge you for your accent?
+Are you ever worried that your pronunciation isn’t as good as it could be?
+Are you sometimes concerned that you don’t have the right pronunciation for even some of the basic words?
+Do you ever feel like other people are judging your accent?

 You’re not alone.

-All of these fears were part of my daily reality when I was first living in Italy trying to speak Italian.
-When I went into shops in Rome, the sales assistants and shopkeepers would hear me speak and immediately switch to English – I have to say, that did nothing for my self-confidence.
+These thoughts and fears went around my head on a daily basis when I first moved to Italy and was trying to speak Italian.
+When I went into shops in Rome, the sales assistants and shopkeepers would hear me speak and immediately switch to English – I have to say, that did nothing for my self-confidence - although I'm sure they thought they were being helpful.

 Continue reading here.